3v01d3lu510n/CapstoneProject/README.md

   -s TARGET, --scan TARGET
                         run a machine-learning (predict.py) webshell scan on the specified file or directory -a [PATH], --auto [PATH]
-                        automatically scan with YARA and ML; use together with -r / --root to scan the detected webroot -r, --root            locate the webroot; can also be used with -a -y Yara               folder or file to scan with the YARA CLI (no logging) -w TARGET             folder or file from which to generate hash-based YARA rules
+                        automatically scan with YARA and ML; use together with -r or --root to scan the detected webroot -r, --root            locate the webroot; can also be used with -a -y Yara               folder or file to scan with the YARA CLI (no logging) -w TARGET             folder or file from which to generate hash-based YARA rules